rinatmini/DemeterEye/README.md

 🌐 **Live App:** [https://demetereye-web-1060536779509.us-central1.run.app/](https://demetereye-web-1060536779509.us-central1.run.app/)

+> 🚀 Developed as part of **NASA’s International Space Apps Challenge 2025** — a global hackathon empowering teams to solve real-world problems using NASA’s open data and satellite imagery.

 DemeterEye is an end-to-end field intelligence platform that combines NASA Harmonized Landsat Sentinel (HLS) imagery, agronomic models, and farmer-supplied data to surface vegetation trends, anomalies, and yield projections.
 This repository brings together the cloud-native API, the geospatial processing service, and the map-driven web dashboard that make up the DemeterEye experience.

 ## Highlights